A Potentially Important Shrub

 A Useful Member of the Aster Family

 Guayule is a perennial flowering plant in the aster or daisy family (Asteraceae or Compositae) and has the scientific name Parthenium argentatum.
 It grows as a low, woody shrub that is generally less than three feet tall.
 The plant has numerous narrow, grey-green leaves with hair-like structures called trichomes on their surfaces.
 Small, pale yellow to white flowers are produced at the tips of long stems that emerge from the plant.
-The flowers are composite ones that contain different types of florets.
+Each flower is a composite one that contains different types of florets.

 Guayule is adapted for survival in a dry habitat.
 The leaves are densely haired and covered with a white wax to help prevent them from drying out.
 The plant has an extensive root system that enhances its ability to absorb water.
 One taproot extends downwards, and fibrous lateral roots extend from the taproot to the side.
 In some plants the taproot is longer than the lateral roots while in others the opposite is true.